This session will showcase the Salvation Army Foster House’s collaboration with StrongMind on their partnership program The Healing Pathways.

 Australia – Surry Hills NSW

-I grew up around violence and trauma and developed my addiction at a young age.
-I made poor choices and spent large amounts of time in institutions, becoming homeless, isolated and in very poor emotional, physical, spiritual, and mental health.
+Casey Barker is a lived experience peer support worker foster house.
+He grew up around violence and trauma and developed addiction at a young age.
+Casey made poor choices and spent large amounts of time in institutions, becoming homeless, isolated and in very poor emotional, physical, spiritual, and mental health.

-4 years and 8 months ago I made the best choice I’ve ever made and went to rehab.
-Once I finished rehab I continued to do fortnightly therapy, N.A meetings, and found employment.
-I changed every part of myself that no longer served me, my children and society.
-I found parts of myself that I liked and nurtured these qualities and began practicing my principles.
-I learnt to love myself and took responsibility for my life.
-Today I am a present father who shows up and continues to make daily amends to my past behaviors.
+Four years and 8 months ago Casey made the best choice he’s ever made and went to rehab.
+Once he finished rehab he continued to do fortnightly therapy, N.A meetings, and found employment.
+He changed every part of himself that no longer served him, his children and society.
+Casey found parts of himself that he liked, and nurtured these qualities and began practicing his principles.
+He learnt to love himself and took responsibility for his life.
+Today Casey is a present father who shows up and continues to make daily amends to past behaviours.

-Since being in recovery I’ve healed this pain and have learned to grieve in a healthy way I truly relate to these men as I’ve walked in their shoes and my main focus is to help them find direction peace and love.
+Case’s past experiences have taken him to very dark places and unfortunately he has lost his entire family tree to addiction and suicide (both parents, two brothers and a sister).
+Since being in recovery he has healed this pain and learned to grieve in a healthy way.
+He now feels that he can truly relate to the men he helps, as he’s walked in their shoes, and his main focus is to help them find direction, peace and love.

 Australia

-My story begins with growing up under the care of a single mother and a violent stepfather.
-With little supervision, I found drugs and alcohol at a young age, and addiction soon took me away from everything that mattered — my friends, family, football, and joy for life.
-I experienced homelessness, struggled to maintain work, faced legal issues, and lost access to my children.
+Natham’s story began with growing up under the care of a single mother and a violent stepfather.
+With little supervision, he found drugs and alcohol at a young age, and addiction soon took him away from everything that mattered — friends, family, football, and joy for life.
+Natham experienced homelessness, struggled to maintain work, faced legal issues, and lost access to his children.

-Recovery came through intervention with the justice system and the support of services and people with lived experience who helped me rebuild.
-Through hard work and commitment, I regained stability, reconnected with my family, and found purpose in helping others.
+Recovery came through intervention with the justice system and the support of services and people with lived experience who helped him rebuild.
+Through hard work and commitment, he regained stability, reconnected with family, and found purpose in helping others.

-Today, I work as a Peer Support Worker with The Salvation Army, where I feel I’ve found my calling — supporting men through some of the most difficult times in their lives and showing that recovery and change are always possible.
+Today, Natham works as a Peer Support Worker with The Salvation Army, where he feels he has found his calling — supporting men through some of the most difficult times in their lives and showing that recovery and change are always possible.

 Australia

 Steve Morris is the Co-Founder of StrongMind Rehabilitation, a lived-experience-led recovery and Mens behavioural change service supporting men to heal from addiction, anger, trauma and destructive cycles.
+StrongMind delivers in-community rehabilitation, online recovery coaching and men’s healing camps throughout Australia.
 With more than a decade working across the alcohol and other drugs and mental health sectors, Steve has delivered programs within psychiatric treatment centres and residential rehabilitation services across New South Wales.

 Before launching StrongMind, Steve served as Operations Manager at The Glen and Co-Founded Brothers 4 Recovery, a nationally recognised peer-led movement that empowers men through the power of storytelling and connection.
 These experiences shaped his belief that real change happens through compassion, accountability and honest discussions met with love.